 A few of the local restaurants currently manage their own food composting.
 Conference groups have been successful in coordinating food composting by hauling to a hog farm in a neighboring county.
-Winton Compost is permitted to take food waste.
+Winton Compost is permitted to take this commercial food waste.
 The Closed Loop Waste organization is encouraging the use of food waste in nearby composting applications.
-New proposed legislation mandates will expand food waste compost requirements.
-Distant population centers will have difficult and costly logistics for hauling food to Winton.
-Chelan is 200 miles round trip, and Wenatchee is 100 miles round trip.
+New proposed legislation mandates will expand food waste collection requirements.
 The Washington State Department of Ecology determined that the state-wide waste average generates 13% food waste.
 Rural areas may be lower, due to farm practices utilizing the waste on site, and fewer food establishments.